Distributionally Linearizable Data Structures: Analysis of the MultiCounter

 \section{Analysis of the MultiCounter}

 We will focus on proving the following result.

-\begin{theorem} Fix a large constant $C$.
-Given an oblivious adversary, $m$ distributed counters and $n$ threads with $m \geq Cn$, for any fixed schedule, the MultiCounter algorithm is distributionally linearizable to a randomized relaxed sequential counter process, which, at any step $t$, returns a value that is at most $O( m \log m )$ away from the number of increments applied up to $t$, both in expectation and with high probability in $m$. \end{theorem}
+\begin{theorem} Given an oblivious adversary, $n$ distributed counters and $n$ threads, for any fixed schedule, the MultiCounter algorithm is distributionally linearizable to a randomized relaxed sequential counter process, which, at any step $t$, returns a value that is at most $O( n \log^2 n)$ away from the number of increments applied up to $t$, both in expectation and with high probability in $n$. \end{theorem}

 We emphasize that the relaxation guarantees are independent of the time $t$ at which the guarantee is examined, and that they would thus hold in infinite executions.